FTSE 100: Support at 6,980

 Indicators

-The index, after reaching a new high, could now test previous levels given a MACD that is losing momentum and seems to want to cross to the downside.
-This is combined with an RSI that is in strong divergence with the price if we compare the levels between 2 and 29 July 2021.
+The index after reaching a new high could now test previous levels.
+The MACD was basically flat during the week.

+In addition, the RSI is in strong divergence with the price if we compare the current level with July 2, 2021.

-The trend remains strongly bullish but a retracement of it could offer further long positions.
-We see a first bearish target at 4.360, an intermediate support/resistance level.
+The trend remains strongly bullish but its retracement could offer further setup for long positions.
+We see a first bearish target at 4.390, intermediate support/resistance level.

 Support at 4.390.